tsnellgrove/dark_castle3/doc/story.md

 - [1048 GUE] {Burt is 22; Events of DC1}

-- Starting Ideas:
+Narrative Ideas:
+- Need a poetic tragedy
+- Need character details
-    - Need a poetic tragedy; character details; guard goblin as ultimate "local" villain?
+- How does guard goblin become the ultimate "local" villain?

 *** Detailed Narrative ***